-- Objective 1.1: To increase the number of children who enter school ready for Kindergarten - Total attendance in StrongStart programs has increased steadily over the past three years in all seven of our centres.
-Total attendance reached 3341 in January 2013, very close to the target of 3500 we established in 2012.
+- Objective 1.1: To increase the number of children who enter school ready for Kindergarten - Total attendance in StrongStart programs has increased steadily over the past four years in all seven of our centres.
+Total attendance reached 3341 in January 2013,

-- We continue to improve our efforts at designing and promoting Ready Set Learn to enhance children's readiness for Kindergarten.
-However, with many parents working, and increasing numbers of preschool children in our community enrolled in childcare and preschool programs, it has been challenging to increase our total attendance at Ready, Set, Learn events, particularly when scheduled during the school day.
-Various strategies are now in place to bring in more families, including better communication of dates and venues, consolidation of school events within the Family of Schools, and Saturday morning sessions. - Objective 1.2: To improve the literacy achievement of primary students, identified as at risk (below the 25th percentile) on the June Kindergarten TOPA re-assessment - 2013 TARGET: 14 of 28 identified students will meet expectations by the end of grade 2 June 2013 DIBELS - The original cohort of 35 at risk Kindergarten students (2011) declined to 28 (2012) and then 27 (2013) due to a variety of factors, including moves out of the district.
-Targeted and intensive literacy support and intervention for the cohort has continued in grades 1-2, and the total number of students identified as at-risk based on the DIBELS assessments in grades 1-2 is slowly decreasing (17 at risk in June 2013).
+- very close to the target of 3500 established in 2012.
+Attendance figures for the 2013/14 year are not yet available. - We continue to improve our efforts at designing and promoting Ready Set Learn to enhance children's readiness for Kindergarten. - Objective 1.2: To improve the literacy achievement of primary students, identified as at risk (below the 25th percentile) on the June Kindergarten TOPA re-assessment - 2013 TARGET: 14 of 28 identified students will meet expectations by the end of grade 2 June 2013 DIBELS - The original cohort of 35 at risk Kindergarten students (2011) declined to 28 (2012), then to 27 (2013), and then to 17 (2014) due to a variety of factors, including moves out of the district.
+Targeted and intensive literacy support and intervention for the cohort has continued in grades 1-2, and the total number of students identified as at-risk based on the DIBELS assessments in grades 1-2 is slowly decreasing.
 However, it should be noted that many of these students have complex special needs and their progress will be slower than other students in the same age range.
-We will continue to monitor this cohort into grade 3 next year. - Objective 1.3: To improve the literacy achievement of intermediate students, beginning in grade 4 (no data available in 2011 due to job action) - 2013 TARGET: 90% of students achieving C+ or above in English Language Arts March 2013 Grade 6 Report Card - Results from the March 2013 report cards indicate that there has been improvement in students' literacy skills (from 80-86%). - Objective 1.4: To improve the literacy achievement of secondary students of Aboriginal ancestry - 2013 TARGET: 60% of students of Aboriginal ancestry with C+ (good) or better. - Results in English 10 for students of Aboriginal ancestry have been inconsistent over the past three years.
+We will continue to monitor this cohort into grade 3 next year. - Objective 1.3: To improve the literacy achievement of intermediate students, beginning in grade 4 (no data available in 2011 due to job action) - 2014 TARGET: 90% of students achieving C+ or above in English Language Arts March 2014 Grade 6 Report Card - Results from the March 2014 report cards indicate that improvement in students' literacy skills has been maintained from the prior year (86%). - Objective 1.4: To improve the literacy achievement of secondary students of Aboriginal ancestry - 2013 TARGET: 60% of students of Aboriginal ancestry with C+ (good) or better. - Results in English 10 for students of Aboriginal ancestry have been inconsistent over the past three years.
 Fluctuations in results may be attributed to differences in these small cohort groups.
-However, the results remain a concern as the 2011 baseline (46%), was followed by decreased results in subsequent years (2012 = 33%, 2013 = 35%).
-We will continue to monitor this data for students of Aboriginal Ancestry, observing trends in progress, developing student learning plans, and providing support to enhance achievement. - II.)
-Completion Rates: Identify your district's target(s) for completion rates. - o Improve six-year completion rate to 90% for all students (2011 baseline: 86%) - Improve six-year completion rate to 70% for students of aboriginal ancestry (2011 baseline: 49%) - Improve six-year completion rates for students enrolled in alternate programs to 50% (2011 baseline: 30%)
+However, the results remain a concern as the 2011 baseline (46%), was followed by decreased results in subsequent years (2012 = 33%, 2013 = 35%, 2014 = 33%).
+We will continue to monitor this data for students of Aboriginal Ancestry, observing trends in progress, developing student learning plans, and providing support to enhance achievement.

+II.)
+Completion Rates: Identify your district's target(s) for completion rates.

+- o Improve six-year completion rate to 90% for all students (2011 baseline: 86%) - Improve six-year completion rate to 70% for students of aboriginal ancestry (2011 baseline: 49%) - Improve six-year completion rates for students enrolled in alternate programs to 50% (2011 baseline: 30%)